Siddhant-Goswami/agent-c5/README.md

 ### 1. Add Vector Search

 Replace keyword search with semantic search:
-- Use OpenAI embeddings: `text-embedding-3-small`
+- Use embeddings from Groq Cloud or other providers
 - Store embeddings in a simple JSON file or use a vector DB
 - Calculate cosine similarity for retrieval